Have you ever wondered how you can start investing in real companies without having to worry about the technical jargon of the stock market?

 Not as ideal for active stock traders

-Not as ideal if you want to invest in specific individual stocks
+Not as ideal if you want to invest in smaller/ less known companies

-When you join Stash and invest your first $5 you will receive a free $5 sign up bonus to invest.
-If you'd like to try out the Stash app feel free to join here and enjoy your free $5 sign up bonus.
+When you join Stash and add at least $5 to your investment account, you can receive a $5 sign up bonus to invest in your Stash portfolio.
+If you'd like to try out the Stash app, feel free to join here and enjoy your free $5 sign up bonus today.

-If you'd like to try out the Stash app you can join here.
+If you'd like to try out the Stash app for yourself and start building your own Stash portfolio, you can join here.